 eSentire is aware of an ongoing email extortion campaign in which an unknown threat actor(s) claims they will detonate an explosive device unless they are transferred $20,000 in Bitcoin.

 Widespread public reporting of this threat indicates the campaign is not targeted to any specific organization and is likely part of a mass spam campaign.

-eSentire recommends treating similar threats on case-by-case basis when determining credibility.
-Organizations are encouraged to report similar threats local law enforcement and follow their guidance.
+eSentire recommends treating similar threats on a case-by-case basis when determining credibility.
+Organizations are encouraged to report similar threats to local law enforcement and follow their guidance.

 What we’re doing about it

 IP addresses associated with this campaign have been added to the eSentire Global Blacklist

 Report and follow guidance from local law enforcement.